RonenNess/GeonBit.UI/README.md

 - Added button custom skins.
 - Added option to change panel and buttons skins after creation.
 - Added Identifier to all entities + Find() functionality to locate children by identifier and / or type.
-- Added support in size percents (eg size that is certain percent of its parent size).
+- Added support in size percents (e.g. size that is certain percent of its parent size).
 - Added BringToFront() helper function.
 - New entity: PanelTabs.
 - Made all entities support Outline styling by default.